Fishing at Cannon Beach

-Though the Cannon Beach fishing scene isn’t as big as its neighbors to the north and south, it’s certainly not to be dismissed.
+Though the Cannon Beach fishing scene may not be as large as that of its neighbors to the north and south, it’s certainly not to be dismissed.
 You still have a good chance to land that wily Chinook Salmon, Surfperch or Lingcod if you know where to go and what to bring.

 Cast a weighted bait ball past the breakers along the beach to entice the numerous Surfperch that cruise the crashing waves.
 This activity is so popular with Cannon Beach fisherman that it’s become a big draw in and of itself.

-Not for the faint of heart, mind you, Surfperch fishing is a skilled enterprise that can test the ability of any experienced angler.
+However, it's ot for the faint of heart, as Surfperch fishing is a skilled enterprise that can test the ability of any experienced angler.
 You have to hone your ability at launching your gear at great distances in order to appeal to the fast, flat fish that school the churning wavefronts.

 Cannon Beach fishing is more than the pursuit of ocean fish.
 There are other fish varieties and locations to try as well.